Many autistic adults describe reaching a point where rest no longer seems to let them fully recover.

 Key takeaway

-If you have been resting but still feel burned out, it does not necessarily mean you are doing recovery incorrectly.
+- If you have been resting but still feel burned out, it does not necessarily mean you are doing recovery incorrectly.

-Research increasingly suggests autistic burnout is often maintained by ongoing demands, environmental mismatch, masking, sensory overload, and unmet support needs.[20]What is Autistic Burnout?
-A Thematic Analysis of Posts on Two Online Platforms (Mantzalas et al., 2021)[21]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020)
+- Research increasingly suggests autistic burnout is often maintained by ongoing demands, environmental mismatch, masking, sensory overload, and unmet support needs.[17]What is Autistic Burnout?
+A Thematic Analysis of Posts on Two Online Platforms (Mantzalas et al., 2021)[18]Having All of Your Internal Resources Exhausted Beyond Measure and Being Left with No Clean-Up Crew: Defining Autistic Burnout (Raymaker et al., 2020)

-Recovery often requires changing the conditions that continue to drain it.
+- Rest helps restore energy.
+But recovery often requires changing the conditions that continue to drain it.

 Where to go next

-If this article helped you recognize aspects of autistic burnout in your own life, you may find these resources helpful:
+If this article helped you recognize aspects of autistic burnout

-Explore the Autistic Burnout Hub
+our Autistic Burnout Hub helpful:

-Learn about recovery from autistic burnout
+How to recover from autistic burnout

-Explore practical approaches to reducing demands, rebuilding capacity, and creating more sustainable environments.
+This article explores practical approaches to reducing demands, rebuilding capacity, and creating more sustainable environments.

-Take the Autistic Burnout Construct (ABO) to explore common burnout patterns through guided self-reflection.
+Take this burnout screener to explore common autistic burnout patterns through guided self-reflection.

-The Ultimate Guide to Autistic Burnout
+The Ultimate Guide

-A deeper guide exploring autistic burnout, masking, sensory overload, recovery, identity, and sustainable living.
+masking, sensory overload, recovery, identity,

 Comments